chrisseaton/rhizome/doc/parser.md

-# RubyJIT
+# RhizomeRuby

 ## Parser

-The RubyJIT parser isn't a parser for Ruby source code.
+The Rhizome parser isn't a parser for Ruby source code.
 Instead, it's a parser for the internal bytecode formats used by different implementations of Ruby.

 This is very important, because it allows us to not have to worry about parsing